gulpsome/beverage/README.md

 All of the above are optional, but there would be no use of beverage if none are enabled, or configured.

+Beverage is most uniquely useful for its [sourcegate](https://github.com/orlin/beverage#sourcegate) integration, which so far does not exist as a standalone "gulpfriendly" thing.

+The defaults are tailored to my preferences, but one could always wrap it, and drink it as *beverage-other*.

 ## Use